angsgit/devops_home_lab/README.md

 ## Security
 - All secrets stored in github secrets / jenkins credential managers / ansible vaults and so on.
 - No hardcoded secrets anywhere, i hope! :)
-- All webpages protected by Lets Encrypt SSL certificates.
+- All webpages protected by Lets Encrypt SSL Certificates.

 ## Goals
 - Deploy a full DevOps lifecycle in the home lab.